gepid-upf/myb/README.md

 # Move Your Body

-Code provided in this repository gets the raw data from MPU-6050 and MAX30100, calculates a step counter and heart rate, and stores it in the ESP-32 SPIFFS to be send via bluetooth to an app.
+Code provided in this repository gets the raw data from MPU-6050 and MAX30100, calculates a step counter and heart rate, and stores it in the ESP-32 SPIFFS to be send via bluetooth to the MYB App.

 ## Table of Contents